-Learning Outcome Module Code On successful completion of the Foundation Degree, students will be able to: Critically evaluate current and propose new strategies to meet the health needs and provision of care in the emergency setting for vulnerable people FDPH2001 Critically explore the multi-agency agenda in relation to the care and support of vulnerable people FDPH2001 Critically explore evidence based holistic care for the dying person and their significant others FDPH2001 Utilise problem-solving approaches and evidence based practice in response to the needs of the service user.
-FDPH2002 Critically compare and contrast clinical leadership, supervision, mentoring and coaching FDPH2002 Critically demonstrate knowledge and understanding of cardiovascular, respiratory neurological and gastrointestinal systems and interpret deviations from the normal parameters FDPH2003

-Critically interpret the aetiology of conditions, illnesses and injuries associated with the cardiovascular, respiratory, FDPH2003 neurological and gastrointestinal systems Critically explore different patient groups including the older person, paediatrics and pregnant people.
+Learning Outcome Module Code On successful completion of the Foundation Degree, students will be able to: Evaluate and interpret deviations from normal physiological parameters within the nervous, skeletal and gastrointestinal systems and the kinematics of trauma FDPH1001 Interpret the aetiology of conditions, illnesses and injuries associated with the nervous, skeletal and gastrointestinal systems and the kinematics of trauma FDPH1001 Evaluate and interpret deviations from normal physiological parameters and the aetiology of conditions, illnesses and injuries associated within the respiratory and cardiovascular systems FDPH1002 Critically explore the role of the paramedic practitioner and multi- agency professionals and major incidents FDPH1003 Drawing on theoretical perspectives, develop and practice generic and specific skills relevant to their practice setting/service user group FDEC1005 With structured mentor support, assess, plan and implement appropriate care strategies within their practice context FDEC1005 Critically evaluate current and propose new strategies to meet the health needs and provision of care in the emergency setting for vulnerable people FDPH2001 Critically explore the multi-agency agenda in relation to the care and support of vulnerable people FDPH2001 Critically explore evidence based holistic care for the dying person and their significant others FDPH2001 Utilise problem-solving approaches and evidence based practice in response to the needs of the service user.
+FDPH2002 Critically compare and contrast clinical leadership, supervision, mentoring and coaching FDPH2002 Critically demonstrate knowledge and understanding of cardiovascular, respiratory neurological and gastrointestinal systems and interpret deviations from the normal parameters FDPH2003 Critically interpret the aetiology of conditions, illnesses and injuries associated with the cardiovascular, respiratory, neurological and gastrointestinal systems FDPH2003 Critically explore different patient groups including the older person, paediatrics and pregnant people.
 FDPH2003 Critically explore the effects of drowning, poisoning and extremes of temperature FDPH2003 Assess, plan, implement and evaluate appropriate care strategies within their practice context and recognise their limitations FDEC2007 Reflect on the legal and ethical frameworks relevant to their practice setting and demonstrate their ability to practice within them FDEC2007 Promote the safety and wellbeing of self and others and respect the diversity and dignity of individuals FDEC2007